Hello.

 2024

 “This is California, too.”
-Mystery-essay in Press Pause, vol. 9
+Mystery-essay set on a scorched cycling path somewhere in East Los Angeles.
+Published in Press Pause, vol. 9.

-In 2024, I was an official artist at the Bombay Beach Biennale in the Coachella valley, where I performed Nonfiction Circle.
-I conceived, wrote, and created a piece of extremely site-specific nonfiction, and read it to a live audience, all in the same day.
-It was like a desert sand dune: formed today, gone tomorrow.
+I was an official artist at the 2024 Bombay Beach Biennale in the Coachella valley, where I made Nonfiction Circle, a site-specific piece of performative writing.
+Here’s a selfie from the day.

 2023